lindenwells/uqcs-cli-talk/talk.md

     - plugins

-      - vim-coc for Intellisense autocomplete.
+      - vim-coc for Intellisense autocomplete (can't get it to work on moss).

         - provide a demo of explore a nested structure, like a deep JS object.

+        - see beeg_nesting.json

     - How to learn? vimtutor. vimtutor is the official way to learn vim.
 It just loads up a temp file that you can play around with.
 It will explain stuff so much better than I could, and since you're typing stuff out yourself, you will probably retain info better.
-It will take an hour or so
+It will take an hour or so for a first pass and using vim will be like learning to touch-type all over again; for every action except typing you have to think about what you want and how that's done in this unfamiliar environment.